apauley/dark-overlord/README.md

 The *hypnosponge supervisor* starts the first worker, our *hypnosponge*.

-The first thing that the *hypnosponge* does after starting up is to start a *minion supersup*, attached to the *hypnosponge supervisor*.
+The first thing that the *hypnosponge* does after starting up is to ask the *hypnosponge supervisor* to start another child, the *minion supersup*.
+Thy *hypnosponge* links itself to the *minion supersup*, so that in the event that one of them dies, they will both be restarted by the *hypnosponge supervisor*.

-It also spawns a *minion recruiter*, responsible for detecting and enslaving new minions.
+The *hypnosponge* also spawns a *minion recruiter*, responsible for detecting and enslaving new minions.
+The *minion recruiter* and the *hypnosponge* are linked, so that in the event that one of them dies, they will both be restarted by the *hypnosponge supervisor*.

 The *hypnosponge supervisor* is now responsible for monitoring 2
 processes: